paritytech/trappist/README.md

 # Trappist

-Trappist is a versatile Proof-of-Authority (PoA) Blockchain network that supports hosting decentralized applications (dApps), including Smart Contracts, Crypto-tokens & Non-Fungible
+**Trappist** is a versatile Proof-of-Authority (PoA) Blockchain software that supports hosting decentralized applications (dApps), including Smart Contracts, Crypto-tokens & Non-Fungible
 Tokens (NFTs).

 This repository contains the source code of the Trappist Blockchain node & runtime, based on [Substrate](https://www.substrate.dev/), an open-source framework for building tailored Blockchain solutions.

+The term **Trappist** refers to a [style of beers](https://en.wikipedia.org/wiki/Trappist_beer) brewed in Abbeys by Trappist monks, and is generally associated with authenticity, craftsmanship, integrity and tradition.
+Aside from any religious consideration, we like to think we put as much care in crafting Blockchain software as monks brewing high-quality beer 🍺.

+As Trappist breweries are not intended to be profit-making ventures, this project is non-commercial, open-source software focused solely on experimentation and knowledge sharing with people interested in learning about decentralized technologies.

 ## Getting Started